Wheels or blades, ice or land, just grab the kids, strap on your skates and glide, at one of these top spots to go skating in Singapore.

-Even if you can’t fly off to a winter wonderland this Christmas, there’s plenty of alternative ways to spend Christmas, whether as an expat or a local, like skating!
+Even if you can’t fly off to a winter wonderland, it doesn’t need to be Christmas for you to enjoy the wonders of skating.
 Whether on the ice or off, you can’t deny the feeling of exhilaration as the world speeds by.
 This popular sport isn’t limited to the holiday season thanks to indoor skating rinks, but if you haven’t checked out these skating rinks yet, now’s definitely the time to give it a go!
-Unfortunately, we’ve had to bid a premature farewell to the skating rink at Marina Bay Sands, but we’re welcoming a new interactive light display on 22 December, ‘Digital Light Canvas’.
+Unfortunately, we’ve had to bid a premature farewell to the skating rink at Marina Bay Sands, but we’re enjoying the new interactive light display, ‘Digital Light Canvas’.
 With that said, it’s time to pull on a pair of long trousers, a windbreaker or thin jacket, gloves, a pair of socks and skates (if you own a pair) and hit the ice.
 Better be quick, the ice is melting fast!

 Kallang Ice World